teslakoile/nutri-scan/README.md

 `python bot.py`

 ## Usage
-To use Nutri-Bot, simply mention it in a Discord chat and attach an image of a meal.
-Nutri-Bot will analyze the image and provide a nutritional estimate in response.
+To use NutriScan, simply mention it in a Discord chat and attach an image of a meal.
+NutriScan will analyze the image and provide a nutritional estimate in response.

-`@Nutri-Bot`<br/><br/>
+`@NutriScan`<br/><br/>
 <img src="/assets/salad.png" alt="Salad" width="300">

 ## Credits
-Nutri-Bot uses OpenAI's GPT-4 Vision model for image analysis.
+NutriScan uses OpenAI's GPT-4 Vision model for image analysis.